jasonpatrickellykrause/istio-training/labs/9-vm-workloads.md

 ```bash
 sudo systemctl start istio
 ```

+You can check that the `istio` service is running with `systemctl status istio`.

 At this point, the virtual machine is configured to talk with the Istio's control plane in the Kubernetes cluster.